distri/touch-canvas/touch_canvas.coffee.md

 A canvas element that reports mouse and touch events in the range [0, 1].

-TODO: Pass identifier through in events with position.
-TODO: Don't pass previous position, let clients maintain that if they wish.

     PixieCanvas = require "pixie-canvas"

 A number really close to 1.
 We should never actually return 1, but move events